In-house vs offshore team: a founder decision guide

 Key takeaways

-• Use offshore support when the work repeats weekly, can be reviewed from visible output, and has clear escalation rules.
+- Use offshore support when the work repeats weekly, can be reviewed from visible finished work, and has clear ask-for-help rules.

-• Compare loaded cost, manager time, speed to coverage, risk, and documentation burden before choosing a model.
+- Compare loaded cost, manager time, speed to coverage, risk, and docs burden before choosing a model.

-• A 30-day offshore pilot should cover one workflow cluster, not a scattered list of founder chores.
+- A 30-day offshore pilot should cover one related task group, not a scattered list of founder chores.

 The in-house versus offshore decision gets noisy because people argue about labels.
-The better question is simpler: which work needs someone inside the business every day, and which work needs a clear process, steady execution, and review?
+Ask which work needs someone inside the business daily, and which can follow a process and be checked.

 Use this guide before hiring an employee, adding a virtual assistant, or moving admin work to an offshore team.
 It is built for founders who need capacity but do not want a cheap hire to become an expensive management problem.